primus/primus/SECURITY.md

 us a message **without details** at one of the following:

 - Give our channel operators a heads up in our IRC room.
-- Contact the lead developer of this project on his personal e-mail by extracting from the git logs using:
+- Contact the lead developer of this project on their personal e-mail by extracting from the git logs using:
   `git --no-pager show -s --format='%an <%ae>' <gitsha>` where `<gitsha>` is the SHA1 of their latest commit in the project.